gnojus/nec/README.md

 Installation
 ------------
 Download prebuilt binaries on [releases](https://github.com/gnojus/nec/releases) or build with `go install github.com/gnojus/nec@latest`.
+Note that CGO (`CGO_ENABLED=1`) is required to build with keychain support for Mac OS.

 Usage
 -----
 nec is intended to be zero-configuration tool.
 This means that it works alongside official [Nextcloud desktop client](https://github.com/nextcloud/desktop/).
-It parses the existing configuration and operates on the folders of local filesystem, synced with server. nec is made to be cross-platform, tested on Mac OS, Windows and linux.
+It parses the existing configuration and operates on the folders of local filesystem, synced with server. nec is made to be cross-platform, tested on Mac OS, Windows and Linux.
 Linux works at least on KDE with kwallet and other libsecret backends.